Which city is cheaper, Porto or Lisbon?

 Lisbon is a fun place to experience.
+Each neighborhood in Lisbon has its own distinct appeal, so there are pleny of areas to explore.
 Visiting the old town is also a must.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 It's hard to know how much time to spend in Porto.
 Don't miss the food, as that's what most people do.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Each neighborhood in Lisbon has its own distinct appeal, so there are pleny of areas to explore.
-Plenty of people spend one week here when traveling.
+Plenty of people spend one week in the area when traveling.
 The old town is one of the main draws for visitors.
-Take your pick from the many activities offered around the area.
-One week is often enough time to spend here.
+Take your pick from the many activities offered here.
+One week is often enough time to do most activities.

 These are the overall average travel costs for the two destinations.